 Program Type: Core Program (Design Challenge)

-Duration: 2 days consecutive plus 2-3 prework lessons
+Duration: 2 days consecutive plus 2-3 hours of prework

 Year Level: 7-12

 Globally, one third of the over 65 population experiences a fall each year.
 The impact of falls can be physical and emotional as well as have economic consequences.
 For instance, they can lead to injury, loss of independence and put a huge strain on the health care system.
 In Australia, the population is rapidly ageing and so maintaining independence into later years is of great importance.

 This health tech design challenge asks students to design an innovative product that can be worn to help prevent or manage fall-related injuries in our elderly population.

 Through research, students identify the root issues associated with falls for the individual, family, and broader community, and then design a wearable solution that incorporates technology to safeguard those most precious to us, our elders.